| |

 What will the price of a full year membership be?

-Full year memberships will be priced similar to other national shooting ranges; we are looking beyond the Portland Metro area for guidance.
+If offered, full year memberships would be priced similar to other national shooting ranges; we are looking beyond the Portland Metro area for guidance.
+We will ALWAYS operate the range as a public facility where NO yearly memberships are required.

 Back to Top